Kim Kardashian Wears See-Through Gown With Short Hair At Fashion Los Angeles Awards

 A post shared by Kim Kardashian Snapchats (@kimksnapchats) on

-Kardashian surprisingly arrived without her fashion-loving husband Kanye West or any of her other glamorous sisters.
+Kardashian surprisingly arrived without her fashion-loving husband, Kanye West, or any of her other glamorous sisters.

 Although Kim flew solo to the event on Sunday evening, she was quite the social butterfly.
 The 36-year-old was photographed with Nicki Minaj and Fergie.